Is a Binge Drinker an Alcoholic?

 - Loved ones expressing concern.
 Often times, the individual suffering from addiction is the last one to realize it or come to terms with it.
 Loved ones and family will likely express their concern for a period of time before the individual admits they have a problem.

-When answering the question, “is a binge drinker an alcoholic?”, it is important to note that not every person who binge drinks is an alcoholic, however, every person who binge drinks runs the risk of developing alcoholism.
-When an individual begins to recognize the signs of addiction and have realized their alcohol use is no longer out of control, it is time to get help.
+It is important to note that not every person who binge drinks is an alcoholic, however, every person who binge drinks runs the risk of developing alcoholism.
+When an individual begins to recognize the signs of addiction and have realized their alcohol use is no longer out of control, it is time to get treatment.

 Binge drinking can lead to: